• Skip to primary navigation

 The bottom line – when you are about to launch a new product, plan the launch months before the actual date.
 Think what information you want to release and when, think how you can maximize your exposure and don’t hesitate to turn to experts in the field to help you plan it correctly.

-Filed Under: Blog, Conferences & Education, Digital & Internet Marketing, Traditional Marketing Tagged With: Business Coach, Business Consulting, Long Island Business, Social Brand, Visibility, Visibility Marketing
+Filed Under: Basil's Blog #AIa, Conferences & Education, Digital & Internet Marketing, Traditional Marketing Tagged With: Business Coach, Business Consulting, Long Island Business, Social Brand, Visibility, Visibility Marketing

 Reader Interactions